Personal Critical Illness Insurance in Alberta

 • Caregiver income if your spouse takes time off to support you

-A critical illness benefit handles all of that.
-It also handles the things people don't expect — like wanting to take your family on a trip during recovery, or simply not wanting to think about money during the worst year of your life.
+A critical illness benefit covers any of that.
+It also covers things people don't initially think of, like wanting to take your family on a trip during recovery, or just not wanting to think about money during the hardest year of your life.

 Family time at home — protecting Alberta families with critical illness coverage